cairo-book/cairo-book/src/appendix-03-derivable-traits.md

 ## StorageAccess

-When incorporating a user-defined struct as a storage variable within a Starknet contract, it is essential to employ the `StorageAccess` trait.
+Storing a user-defined struct in a storage variable within a Starknet contract requires the `StorageAccess` trait to be implemented for this type.
+You can automatically derive the `StorageAccess` trait for all structs that do not contain complex types like Dictionaries or Arrays.

 Example: